Internal Bleeding (cont.)

 - Airway is open,

-- that there is adequate Circulation, meaning good pulse and blood pressure.
+- there is adequate Circulation, meaning stable pulse rate and blood pressure.

-The definitive treatment of internal bleeding depends upon where the bleeding is occuring, the individual situation, and the stability of the patient.
+The definitive treatment of internal bleeding depends upon where the bleeding located, the individual situation, and the stability of the patient.
 The basic goals include identifying and stopping the source of bleeding and repairing any damage that the bleeding may have caused.

 What are the complications of internal bleeding?